 - 13. The Township currently does not contain any evaluated wetlands.
 Any evaluated wetlands identified in the future will be indicated on Schedule A. Such wetlands will be subject to the regulations administered by the Lakehead Region Conservation Authority (LRCA), and a permit from the Authority may be required to allow regulated activities. - 14.
-If a wetland is identified and has characteristics or contains significant species or functions that are typical of a significant wetland on or adjacent to a proposed development, a wetland evaluation assessment will be undertaken by a qualified professional to determine its significance.
+If a wetland is identified and has characteristics or contains significant species or functions that are typical of a significant wetland on or adjacent to a proposed development, a wetland evaluation assessment will be undertaken by a qualified professional and subsequently reviewed by the Ministry of Natural Resources and Forestry (MNRF) to determine its significance.